jaxon-php/jaxon-yii/README.md

 Jaxon Library for Yii
 =============================

-This package integrates the Jaxon library into the Yii framework.
+This package integrates the Jaxon library into the Yii 2 framework.

 Features
 --------

-- Read Jaxon options from a file in Yii config format.
 - Automatically register Jaxon classes from a preset directory.
+- Read Jaxon options from a config file.

 Installation
 ------------